 Dominant currency pricing is widespread (partly due to the growth of supply chains), leading to deviations from the law of one price and misalignments in countries' terms of trade.
-The dollar represents the currency of choice for at least half of international trade invoices,
+The dollar represents the currency of choice for at least half of international trade invoices, around five times greater than the U.S.'s share in world goods imports, and three times its share in world exports.

 The resulting stickiness of import prices in dollar terms means exchange rate pass-through for changes in the dollar is high regardless of the country of export and import, while pass-through of nondominant currencies is negligible.
 As a result, import prices do not adjust efficiently to reflect changes in relative demand between trading partners, in part because expenditure switching effects are curtailed, and global trade volumes are heavily influenced by the strength of the U.S. dollar.
-10,11